DLvalentine/fate/README.md

 I run this on a little raspberry pi out of my basement... so... if there's a ton of traffic I imagine it won't be pretty.
 Maybe one day I'll move it to AWS or something.

-> NOTE: Every now and again that little pi decides to die on me, or the install gets corrupted.
-This is a known thing to happen to 'em.
-Maybe one day I'll write up a "fate status" widget instead of having to update this README.

 ### So you forked it?
 Now what?
 You can create an app/bot via [Discord for Developers](https://discordapp.com/developers/applications/)